-- \ For each unit of clinical course credit, the student spends 3 clock hours per week for 16 weeks in the skills lab or clinical agency.
-The number of hours required is prescribed by the Board of Registered Nursing.
-For the first semester, practicum and classroom components of the courses are combined under one course number. - \\ Practicum units must be taken concurrent with corresponding classroom hours.
-In some cases, practicum hours will continue through the entire 16 weeks.
+The number of theory and clinical hours required are prescribed by the Board of Registered Nursing.
+For the first semester, practicum and classroom components of the courses are combined under one course number.
+Skills laboratory hours are assigned in addition to units above in required courses.

-Doctorate
+Practicum units must be taken concurrent with corresponding classroom hours.